-Guidance, assessing effects on site integrity involves considering whether the predicted impacts of the Local Plan policies (either alone or in combination) have the potential to:

-- Cause delays to the achievement of conservation objectives for the site. - Interrupt progress towards the achievement of conservation objectives for the site. - Disrupt those factors that help to maintain the favourable conditions of the site. - Interfere with the balance, distribution and density of key species that are the indicators of the favourable condition of the site. - Cause changes to the vital defining aspects (e.g. nutrient balance) that determine how the site functions as a habitat or ecosystem. - Change the dynamics of relationships that define the structure or function of the site (e.g. relationships between soil and water, or animals and plants). - Interfere with anticipated natural changes to the site. - Reduce the extent of key habitats or the population of key species. - Reduce the diversity of the site. - Result in disturbance that could affect the population, density or balance between key species. - Result in fragmentation. - Result in the loss of key features. - The conservation objectives for each European site (listed in Appendix 1) are generally to maintain the site's qualifying features in favourable condition.
+- Water quality Essex Estuaries SAC, Stour and Orwell Estuaries SPA/Ramsar, Colne Estuary SPA/Ramsar. - Non-physical disturbance Stour and Orwell Estuaries SPA/Ramsar. - Non-toxic contamination Stour and Orwell Estuaries SPA/Ramsar - 6.5 During the Appropriate Assessment stage, a conclusion needs to be reached as to whether or not the policies or site allocations in the Draft Publication Local Plan Section 2 would adversely affect the integrity of a European site, either alone or in-combination with other plans or projects.
+As stated in the EC Guidance, assessing effects on site integrity involves considering whether the predicted impacts of the Local Plan policies (either alone or in combination) have the potential to: - Cause delays to the achievement of conservation objectives for the site. - Interrupt progress towards the achievement of conservation objectives for the site. - Disrupt those factors that help to maintain the favourable conditions of the site. - Interfere with the balance, distribution and density of key species that are the indicators of the favourable condition of the site. - Cause changes to the vital defining aspects (e.g. nutrient balance) that determine how the site functions as a habitat or ecosystem. - Change the dynamics of relationships that define the structure or function of the site (e.g. relationships between soil and water, or animals and plants). - Interfere with anticipated natural changes to the site. - Reduce the extent of key habitats or the population of key species. - Reduce the diversity of the site. - Result in disturbance that could affect the population, density or balance between key species. - Result in fragmentation. - Result in the loss of key features. - 6.6 The conservation objectives for each European site (listed in Appendix 1) are generally to maintain the site's qualifying features in favourable condition.
 The Site Improvement Plans for each European site provide a high level overview of the issues (both current and predicted) affecting the condition of the designated features at the site(s) and outline the priority measures required to improve the condition of the features.
-This information has been drawn on to help to understand what is needed to maintain the integrity of each European site. - 6.7 Where likely significant effects were identified or considered uncertain at the Screening stage in relation to a policy in the Draft Local Plan Part 2 (i.e. those policies shaded red or orange in the screening matrices in Appendix 2), the potential impacts have been set out below and judgements made (based on the information available) regarding whether the impact will have an adverse effect on the integrity of each European site.
-Consideration has been given to the potential for mitigation measures to be implemented that could reduce the likelihood or severity of the potential impacts, such that there would not be an adverse effect on the integrity of the site.
+This information has been drawn on to help to understand what is needed to maintain the integrity of each European site. - 6.7 Where likely significant effects were identified or considered uncertain at the Screening stage in relation to a policy in the Draft Publication Local Plan Section 2 (i.e. those policies shaded red or orange in the screening matrices in Appendix 2), the potential impacts have been set out below and judgements made (based on the information available) regarding whether the impact will have an adverse effect on the integrity of each European site.
+Consideration has been given to the potential for existing mitigation within the Plan, or new and additional mitigation measures to be implemented that could reduce the likelihood or severity of the potential impacts, such that there would not be an adverse effect on the integrity of the site.